John Hall (Canadian artist): Career

 Throughout his career, Hall has focused on painstakingly accurate still-life paintings of everyday objects.
 He has said in the past that he chooses the objects both for their symbolism and for their formal relationships.
 In 2016, curator Liz Wylie suggested that he is moved and inspired by the effects of light on objects.

 In 1969, he taught at Ohio Wesleyan University and while there travelled to nearby American museums and New York to see American Pop art of the 1960s.
 As Wylie points out, such art had a huge role in allowing artists to pursue representational painting, especially in the face of the dominant art forms in their ascendancies at the same time – Minimalism and the various forms of conceptual art.
 Hall felt confirmed by American New Realist painters in his choice of still-life subject, though what he painted varied.
-He choose grungy subject matter and painted on a huge scale.
+He chose grungy subject matter and painted on a huge scale.
 The result was fascinating and unique.